Charlotte FC defender dies after boating accident in Florida, officials say

 “We are heartbroken from the loss of Anton Walkes, a truly incredible father, loving person, and outstanding human being,” Krneta said.
 “The impact he made in the locker room and throughout Charlotte will never be forgotten.”

-Krneta said the club would fully support Walkes family “in every way imaginable.”
+Krneta said the club would fully support the Walkes family “in every way imaginable.”

 Walkes began his career with English Premier League club Tottenham and also played for Portsmouth before signing with Atlanta United in MLS.